-The two photos of the flag flying at Base Headquarters were taken on the Fourth of July 1965 - - the only day of the year that we were allowed to fly the American Flag, hence it got a lot attention.
+The two flag photos of the flag flying at Base Headquarters was taken on the Fourth of July 1965 -- the only day of the year that we were allowed to fly the American Flag, hence it got a lot attention.

 Nuff for now, this brings back memories that I haven't thought of in many years.
-I did remain in the Air Force and retired after 23+ years as a L/C, but that is another story.
+I did remain in the Air Force and retired after 23 + years as a L/C, but that is another story.

-Can't remember many of the names, but Warren Milburg and I were the first two PCS cop officers in Da Nang, replaced by L/C Art Phillips, Major Marion Hopkins (Ops officer) and numerous Capt's and Lt's.
+Can't remember many of the names, but Warren Milburg and I were the first two PCS cop officers in Đà Nàng, replaced by LTC Arthur G. Phillips Jr., Major Marion Hopkins (Ops officer) and numerous Capt's and Lt's.
 Also had a CASAF package from Cannon TDY which had Lt Howie King as leader.
 Howie ended up an O-5 or 6.
 Col Jim Black and Al Feldman were our bosses in Saigon.